christensenacademy/christensen-academy/modules/css-layouts/challenges/parents-challenge.md

 * Other widths are fixed (pixel values).
 * Heights are all auto except for the last one, which needs a height to be explicitly set because it lacks content.

-###Friendly Advice
-While you should focus on precise replication of the picture above, don't forget to experiment as you go.
-Even if you miraculously get things to work the first time around, test yourself and your knowledge of how the box model works by trying something different.
-Take time to play around with things and really figure out how they work.

 ###Starter Code

 ```html